Somerset Council Campaign

 There are 13 different hunts active in Somerset and the county is home to 15 hunt kennels.
 On top of this, it is in the top four counties for the number of incidents reported to the League and has one of the worst conviction rates for proceedings under the Hunting Act 2004 of just 12 per cent.
 Compared to a national average of 57 per cent, this is shockingly low.

 Just like most hunts across England, hunters in Somerset hide behind the smokescreen of ‘trail’ hunting, where they claim to be following a scent trail.
-This was exposed as a sham and a mirage at the trial of Mark Hankinson, former director of the Masters of Foxhounds Association.
-He was found guilty of leading a masterclass in teaching hunters how to use trail hunting to cover up what the judge described as “old fashioned illegal hunting”.
+This was described as ‘a sham and a mirage’, designed to let them carry on with ‘old fashioned illegal hunting’, at the trial of Mark Hankinson, former director of the Masters of Foxhounds Association.

 Unlike most of the country, here it's not just foxes that are chased by packs of hounds.
 In Somerset, stags are also victim to the so-called sport, with hunts such as the Quantock Staghounds and the Devon and Somerset Staghounds exploiting the loopholes in the Hunting Act 2004 by claiming their kill as ‘research’.
 We are yet to see a study proving this to be true.